kananikalpesh/FlutterWeb/README.md

-# Flatten
+# FlutterWeb

-Flatten is a ready-to-use admin panel designed and developed in Flutter, Which provides lots of features and functionalities to make your work easy.
+FlutterWeb is a ready-to-use admin panel designed and developed in Flutter, Which provides lots of features and functionalities to make your work easy.

-## Getting Started

-For better experience use our [online documentation](https://getappui.com/flatten/index.html).

 ### Requirements